 The controversy over whether behavior analysts should not only examine, but intervene on, private events has not ended.
-Reluctance to incorporate
+Reluctance to incorporate analyses of covert language processes into applied behavior analyses has limited our field's scope.
+Large societal problems flourish, often due to the unique abilities of humans to verbally discount delayed and probabilistic outcomes.
+The purpose of this presentation is to discuss how the concepts encompassed by functional contextualism can be applied to several very diverse areas of social concern, including: 1) staff optimism and compassion in human service settings; 2) health prevention behaviors; and 3) marine conservation.
 I will articulate the often underappreciated relationship between relational learning and psychological inflexibility and experiential avoidance, and will describe how concepts such as acceptance, values, and committed actions can have an impact in building the adaptive repertoires needed to resolve a number of small and largescale issues of social significance.

-- 1. Explain the relationship between ACT and Relational Frame Theory. - 2.
-Discuss an overview of procedures and results from staff training studies on components of - 3.
-Conceptualize and plan possible areas of application of behavioral principles to healthrelated and conservation behaviors.
+- 1. Explain the relationship between ACT and Relational Frame Theory. - Discuss an overview of procedures and results from staff training studies on components of ACT. - Conceptualize and plan possible areas of application of behavioral principles to healthrelated and conservation behaviors.